mmmirrra/mmmirrra.github.io/_posts/2024-03-08-Multimedia-overview.markdown

 - Multimedia information is shared by many users on the Internet
   - Search sites and portals
     - Gather and share information by bringing together vast amounts of data and providing them in a single bundle
-  - Advances in the World Wide Web (www: World Wide Web, Web for short)
+  - Advances in the World Wide Web (www : World Wide Web, Web for short)
     - The concept of sharing information spreads further

 // 팀 버너스 리 (Tim Berners-Lee)